DebarunG/Stata_Code/README.md

 The dependent variable of interest was **sleep**, which was a continuous variable that measured the number of minutes of sleep a subject had per night per week.
 The square of variable **age** was also used in the rgeressions to account for a nonlinear relationship between age and minutes spent sleeping.
 A regression of gender on the squared residuals of the main regression was perofrmed to check if there was any underlying variations which could be explained by additional variables.
 Heteroskedasticity-robust standard errors were used in some cases.

 The main intentions behind using the **hprice1** dataset was to practice manually running the White test for heteroskedasticity.
-Few of the orginal variables were used, but more variables were generated for the purpose of this test.
+Few of the original variables were used, but more variables were generated for the purpose of this test.
 Summary stats of the original variables used are given below.

 ```
                                         -------------- Quantiles --------------